Pevely, Missouri

-Pevely is a city in Jefferson County, Missouri, United States, and is also a suburb of St. Louis.
-The population was 6,107, at the 2020 United States Census.
+Pevely is a city in Jefferson County, Missouri, United States, and a suburb of St. Louis about 30 mi south of St. Louis.
+The population was 6,012, at the 2020 United States census.

 History

 Pevely was platted in 1860.
 A post office called Pevely has been in operation since 1858.

 The Gustave Greystone-Meissner House was listed on the National Register of Historic Places in 1974.